-Civil L. R. 7(i) is new.
-The provision addresses the filing of papers, including motions or memoranda, for which leave to file is required.
+- Civil L. R. 7(i) addresses the filing of papers, including motions or memoranda, for which leave to file is required.
 The rule provides that any paper, which may not be filed without the Court's first granting leave to file, must be attached to the motion seeking leave to file that paper.
-If the Court grants leave to file, the Clerk of Court must then file the paper.

-Civil L. R. 7(j) addressing "unreported" or non-precedential authorities is also new.
-The provision clarifies the Court's existing practice of allowing the citation of authorities in addition to those reported in printed national reporters, with the exception of orders whose citation and consideration is prohibited by Seventh Circuit Rule 32.1.
-Civil L. R. 7(j) additionally requires a party relying on such an authority to file a copy of that authority and serve it on all parties.
-Notably, with the exception of orders subject to Circuit Rule 32.1, the new provision does not bar the citation of decisions or orders even if a rule would bar the citation of the decision to the court that issued the decision or to any other court.
-The Court may take limitations on the authority's use before other courts, as well as the "unpublished" or "non-precedential" nature of the authority, into consideration when deciding the weight, if any, to be afforded to the authority.
+If the Court grants leave to file, the Clerk of Court must then file the paper. - Civil L. R. 7(j) addresses "unreported" or non-precedential authorities.
+The provision permits the citation of authorities in addition to those reported in printed national reporters, with the exception of orders whose citation and consideration is prohibited by Seventh Circuit Rule 32.1.
+If the authority is publicly accessible (i.e. Westlaw, Lexis, Pacer, FastCase), a copy need not be filed and served on all parties, unless a party is pro se.
+If a party is pro se, then "unpublished" or "non-precedential" authority must be served on the pro se litigant.
+Notably, with the exception of orders subject to Circuit Rule 32.1, this provision does not bar the citation of decisions or orders even if a rule would bar the citation of the decision to the court that issued the decision or to any other court.
+The Court may take limitations on the authority's use before other courts, as well as the "unpublished" or "non-precedential" nature of the authority, into consideration when deciding the weight, if any, to be afforded to the authority. - Civil L. R. 7(k) addresses the Notice of Supplemental Authority.
+The Notice of Supplemental Authority should be submitted in the following format: "[Case name and citation], is relevant to [page or section] of [title of brief, ECF No ]."
+The rule does not contemplate a response by any party absent extraordinary circumstances.